 Plant a Row for the Hungry

-What produce is needed?
-All peak-quality fresh fruits and vegetables are appreciated.
-From the potatoes of spring to tomatoes of summer and squash from fall, all products are shared within the community.
+All peak-quality fresh vegetables, herbs and fruits are needed and appreciated.
+From potatoes in spring to juicy summer tomatoes, and pumpkins in fall, all products are shared within our community.

 Drop-off information